Analysis | Tom Cotton and Chip Roy inject some logic into the GOP’s alogical electoral college gambit

 Leading the charge were two of each chamber’s most conservative members, Rep. Chip Roy (R-Tex.) and Sen. Tom Cotton (R-Ark.).
 Both expressed concern about the legitimacy of the election, but both also argued on federalist grounds that Congress has no constitutional authority to try to overturn the results of a given state’s certified votes.

 Roy’s tack was particularly novel.
 Sunday was swearing-in day for members of Congress, and Roy rightfully noted that many of the members being sworn in ran on the same state ballots that his fellow Republicans now say are in question.
-If Democrat Joe Biden’s win is in doubt, he argued (extremely logically), how can you seat members from those same states?
+If President-elect Joe Biden’s win is in doubt, he argued (extremely logically), how can you seat members from those same states?
 So he forced a vote on seating them.
 Just two Republicans voted against seating members in those states, with everyone else apparently accepting their colleagues’ wins as legitimate despite their stances on Biden’s win.

 Roy’s gambit and opposition to the electoral college end-run is particularly notable given his former job: chief of staff to none other than Cruz.

 The more significant event on this front, though, arrived Sunday night.
 In a statement, Cotton outlined his opposition to the effort to challenge the certification of the votes in states such as Michigan, Pennsylvania and Georgia.
-The statement was as significant for its argument as it was for the source of it: a very conservative senator who, much like Cruz and Hawley, is in line for a presidential run in the near future.
+The statement was as significant for its argument as it was for the source of it: a very conservative senator who, much like Cruz and Hawley, is in line for a presidential run in the future.
 The fact that someone such as Cotton would decline to go along with the charade undermines the charade itself and would seem to give other conservatives cover to back off it.

 But just as notable as the symbolism was Cotton’s actual argument.
 While his statement legitimized illegitimate concerns about the election, his argument was otherwise sound — both when it came to the unconstitutionality of the effort and, as notably, the political wisdom of it.